fms-1988/dissertation/dissertation.md

 22. What will happen with Brazil when China pass to bought soy and corn from USA?

-23. How to eliminate the cars from earth?
+23. How to eliminate cars from earth?